alex-309/1v1.LOL/README.md

 line.
 If it mentions three.js, run `start.command` once while online so it can download `three.min.js` (633 KB) next to `index.html`.

+**"Your browser blocked mouse lock."** Some browsers and extensions refuse pointer lock outright.
+The game says so once and then lets you play anyway — look by holding the left button and dragging.
+Clicking keeps quietly retrying, and the moment a lock succeeds the message clears itself.

+**Escape opens the pause menu on the first press.** It did not always: browsers treat Escape as *their own* gesture for leaving pointer lock and never deliver the keydown to the page, so the handler that opens the menu never ran and you got a "click to play" overlay instead — press Escape a second time and that one arrived.
+The game now reads an unrequested loss of pointer lock as the request it actually was.
+If you are on a touchscreen there is no Escape key at all: use the **MENU** button top left.

 **The screen goes white.** Two different faults wore this face.
 A muzzle flash is a bright sphere at the shooter's eye, and the third-person camera collapses onto your eye when your back is against a wall — so your own flash, or one from